FDA/CiPA/README.md

 The defaults can be used as-is to verify the code runs properly.

 # Protocol Simulation Code
+The protocol simulation code is a modification and extension of our previous work in:

+Li et al. J. Pharmacological and Toxicological Methods, 81, 2016, pp. 233-239, https://doi.org/10.1016/j.vascn.2016.05.005, http://www.sciencedirect.com/science/article/pii/S1056871916300454

-The protocol simulation code is a modification and extension of our previous work in <put a reference here>.
-This code, for a given drug, cycles through all 2,000 parameter sets for the hERG Markov model discussed in <that reference>.
+This code, for a given drug, cycles through all 2,000 parameter sets for the hERG Markov model discussed in the above reference.
+From the simulations of the hERG channel, dose-response curves of fractional block vs. drug concentration can be used to estimate the Hill coefficient and IC50 parameters for the Hill equation.
+Markov-chain Monte Carlo was used to quantify the uncertainty in these coefficients given the simulation output data.

 ## Protocol_Simulation Required Packages
 This code uses the following R packages:
 ```